General Dwight D. Eisenhower (June 6, 1944, from his Order of the Day)

 **Pointe du Hoc is the coastal high ground betwixt Utah and Omaha beaches, site of extreme heroism demonstrated by Lt.
 Col. James Rudder (U.S. Army) and members of his 2nd Ranger Battalion who scaled sheer cliffs under enemy fire to capture and neutralize Nazi gun batteries.
 From Rudder’s initial force of 225 Rangers, only 90 survived the two-day battle!

-After breakfast we bounce to eastern flank of the Allied invasion zone and visit the Pegasus Bridge and Memorial, scene of the first battle of D-Day, named after the British gliderborne units that secured it.
-From Pegasus we wend our way west along the coast to the Canadian sector at Juno Beach to visit Canada’s WWII museum and memorial that remembers its valorous contribution to the war effort, their 5,500 heroic sons who fell during the Battle of Normandy and 359 on D-Day.
-The next stop on our action-filled itinerary lands us at Gold Beach, the British sector, home of the “Mulberry” harbor, or artificial port, in time for a unique viewing experience at the 360° Circular Cinema having 9 HD screens featuring the 19-minute film “Normandy’s 100 Days.”
+After breakfast we bounce to the eastern flank of the Allied invasion zone and visit the Pegasus Bridge and Memorial, scene of the first battle of D-Day, named after the British gliderborne units that secured it.
+From Pegasus we wend our way west along the coast passing Sword and Juno beaches to Gold Beach, the British sector, home of the “Mulberry” harbor, or artificial port, in time for a unique viewing experience at the 360° Circular Cinema having 9 HD screens featuring the 19-minute film “Normandy’s 100 Days.”
 Our encompassing journey advances farther west along the scenic Norman coastline to more captivating sites and sounds pertaining to Operation Overlord.
-We crown our historic day with a (optional) feast of regional cuisine and intoxicating Calvados, an apple brandy native to this divine region of France.
+We crown our memorable day with a tour of a historic farm and partake in sampling local intoxicants such as hard cider and Calvados, an apple brandy native to this glorious region of France.

 DAY 3: — Utah Beach, Brécourt Manor & Ste.
 Mère-Église

 Another day of epic highlights on our extensive tour itinerary begins after breakfast when we motor to the western flank of the Allied invasion zone and visit Utah Beach, followed by the quaint town of Ste.
-Mère-Église and its Airborne Museum.
-But that’s not all, our D-Day odyssey of wonderment and historic discovery is just beginning, we will explore 101st & 82nd Airborne battle sites such as Brécourt Manor (as seen in the television miniseries “Band of Bothers,” episode 2 “Day of Days”), La Fière Bridge (and Iron Mike monument), Dead Man’s Corner, and the village of Graignes.
+Mère-Église and its famed church with hanging paratrooper (Private John Steele played by Red Buttons in the movie classic “The Longest Day”).
+But that’s not all, our D-Day odyssey of wonderment and historic discovery is just beginning, we will explore 101st & 82nd Airborne battle sites such as Brécourt Manor (as seen in the television miniseries “Band of Bothers,” episode 2 “Day of Days”), La Fière Bridge, and Dead Man’s Corner.
 From the battlefields we move on to hallowed burial grounds to pay our respects to the young warriors who tragically lost their lives in the struggle and forever rest on foreign soil.
 First up is La Cambe Cemetery, Germany’s largest in the region, burial place to more than 21,000 dead.
-Our finale to Day 3 will see us at Bayeux War Cemetery (in the town of Bayeux), the largest Commonwealth cemetery of the Second World War in France, where 4,144 of its brave sons rest peacefully.
+Our finale to Day 3 will see us at Bayeux War Cemetery, the largest Commonwealth cemetery of the Second World War in France, where 4,144 of its brave sons rest peacefully.

 DAY 4: — Au Revoir

-This a.m. we visit a few last sites we may have missed due to inclement weather or we’ll return to Normandy American Cemetery above Omaha Beach for a final goodbye.
+This a.m. we visit a few last sites we may have missed due to inclement weather or otherwise.
 Around noon, regrettably, it’s time to say Au Revoir to the friends we’ve made.
-Our tour is over, unless you’ve chosen to continue with us on the next tour program to extend the cultural experience and enlightenment.
+Our tour is over, unless you’ve chosen to continue with Brett on the next tour program to extend the cultural experience and enlightenment.

 Feel free to contact Brett with any questions you may have.